curtpw/cri/index.md

 2. Install Evothings Viewer (the Evothings prototyping app) on your mobile device
 	* [About Evothings Viewer](https://evothings.com/doc/studio/evothings-viewer.html)
 	* [Evothings Viewer on Google Playstore](https://play.google.com/store/apps/details?id=com.evothings.evothingsviewer&hl=en)
-3. Read abouthe Synaptic MLP (Multi Layer Perceptron) neural network framework
+3. Read about the Synaptic MLP (Multi Layer Perceptron) neural network framework
 	* [Synaptic.js webpage](http://caza.la/synaptic/#/)
 	* [Neural networks in JavaScript](https://blog.webkid.io/neural-networks-in-javascript/)
 4. Download the starter project and put it in your Evothings project folder
 5. Look at the starter project files.
 This will include the Synaptic JS and some methods for connecting to devices over Bluetooth.
 6. Decide how you want to use synaptic.js, write some code and test it by using the a BLE peripheral simulator app to send test data to your neural network app running in Evothings Viewer
 	* [BLE Peripheral Simulator on Google Playstore](https://play.google.com/store/apps/details?id=io.github.webbluetoothcg.bletestperipheral)
-7. Get sensor data then build and train a neural network using streaming sensor data (you will want to collect and array of time series data)
+7. Get sensor data then build and train a neural network using streaming sensor data (you will want to collect an array of time series data)
 8. Test your neural net on live data and see how your results differ depending on how close the current device position approximates the position the device was in during training.

 Once you have meaningful output from your neural net its time to send them to our hacked plasma globe over the internet.